HelloRobCourse/hellorobcourse.github.io/mbot/programming.md

 We will program the robot using VSCode's Remote Development extension.
 This extension allows us to connect to a remote host in a VSCode window and write code on its filesystem.

+When you have completed this guide, check out the [MBot Bridge API documentation](/mbot/bridge-api) to make your robot move!

 ### Contents
 {: .no_toc }